Brown Butter Pumpkin Pecan Chocolate Chip Cookies

 2. For a more firm cookie, refrigerate your cookie dough for 24 hours before baking.

-3. Always use butter, not margarine.
-ALWAYS.
-I prefer salted butter for my chocolate chip cookies.
-Try it!
+3. I prefer salted butter for my chocolate chip cookies.

 4. Do not ever grease your cookie sheets.
 Will make cookies spread and change texture.

-7. Don’t overtake your cookies.
+6. Don’t over bake your cookies.
 Cookies will continue to cook on hot cookie sheet when removed from oven.

-9. Store leftover cookies in an airtight container for 3 days room temperature.
+Store any leftover cooled cookies in an airtight container for up to 3-4 days.

 Brown Butter Pumpkin Pecan Chocolate Chip Cookies